The characters who can be found in the Aztec beliefs. There are over 100 deities and supernatural creatures

 - Everyone Calls Him Barkeep: Tezcatlipoca isn't technically a name, it's a title, one shared by Quetzalcoatl, Huitzilopochtli, and Xipe Totec (White, Blue, and Red respectively.
 Tez is Black)

-- Handicapped Badass: Has a mirror/snake as a peg leg.
+- Handicapped Badass: Has a mirror/snake as a peg leg, depending on what myth you look at.

 - Names to Run Away From Really Fast: His epithets include "The Mocker", "Enemy of Both Sides" and "He Whose Slaves We Are"